 201. Social Problems.-The study of a limited number of contemporary social problems selected from the following: population, migration, minorities, revolution, war, and social security.

 Three times a week.
 Credit, three semester hours.
 Alternates with Sociology 205.
-Offered in 1942-1943.
+Not offered in 1943-1944.

-202. THE FAMILY.-The study of the backgrounds, bases, functions, and attitudes of the present day American family.
+- 202. THE FAMILY.-The study of the backgrounds, bases, functions, and attitudes of the present day American family.